What Are Bloodworm And Jokers: Best Winter Fishing Bait Ever?

 Bloodworms are a form of midge larvae that live in the top layer of silt in ponds and rivers.
 They are bright red, hence the name “bloodworm”, segmented, and usually around 20 mm in length, so approximately twice the size of maggots.

-Bloodworms thrive in low oxygen conditions but can be found in high oxygen conditions too and they are one of the main natural food sources for species that feed off the bottom such as tench, carp, bream, and gudgeon.
+Bloodworms thrive in low oxygen conditions but can be found in high oxygen conditions, too, and they are one of the main natural food sources for species that feed off the bottom, such as roach, perch, tench, carp, bream, and gudgeon.

 What Are Jokers?

-Jokers are very similar to bloodworms as they are also midge larvae but jokers are a lot smaller than bloodworms.
-Jokers also love low oxygen conditions and you can usually find them in abundance below areas with sewage outlets, for example.
+Jokers are similar to bloodworms as they are also midge larvae, but jokers are much smaller than bloodworms.
+Jokers also love low oxygen conditions, and you can usually find them in abundance below areas with sewage outlets, for example.

-Fish love to eat jokers, just as much as they love to eat bloodworms, as they are usually in abundance, easy to see, and easy to eat since they wriggle up out of the bottom.
+Fish love to eat jokers just as much as they love to eat bloodworms, as they are usually in abundance, easy to see, and easy to eat since they wriggle up from the bottom.

 Why Are Jokers And Bloodworms Effective As Bait?

-It might be common sense to some of you as to why bloodworms and jokers are such good baits but for everyone else, let’s take a look.
+It might be common sense to some of you why bloodworms and jokers are such good baits, but let’s go into the details for everyone else.

-The reason jokers and bloodworms are so effective is that they are natural baits that the fish eat while no one is fishing.
-Just imagine being a fish and being presented with something artificial to your environment like bread or sweetcorn, or something you know you love to eat all the time, like bloodworms and jokers, the decision would be easy, wouldn’t it?
+These two baits are so effective because they are natural food that the fish eat while no one is fishing.
+Imagine being a fish and being presented with something artificial to your environment, like bread or sweetcorn, or something you know you love to eat all the time, like bloodworms and jokers; the decision would be easy, wouldn’t it?

-Fish are smart-ish creatures, some species, and individuals more than others.
-Once they have seen artificial baits like boilies and pellets and have been hooked by them, the fish become wary and suspicious.
+Fish are smart-ish creatures, some species and individuals more than others.
+Once they are used to artificial baits like boilies and pellets and have been hooked by them, the fish become wary and suspicious.

-You can learn more information about fishing pellets by reading my in-depth article on pellet types, tips, and tactics here!
+You can learn more about fishing with pellets by reading my in-depth article, which focuses on tactics for using Coppens and skrettings.

 Where Do I Buy Jokers And Bloodworms?

-There are two ways of getting some jokers and bloodworms to use as bait, and one way is a lot easier than the other.
-You can either order them from a good tackle shop, chances are your local one can organize this for you, or you can collect them yourself, which can be hard work and possibly a little dangerous.
+There are two ways of getting some jokers and bloodworms to use as bait.
+You can either order them from a good tackle shop, and chances are your local shop can organize this for you, or you can collect them yourself, which can be hard work and possibly a little dangerous.

 Can I Buy Jokers And Bloodworms?

 Buying these from angling or bait shops can be a challenge.
 Typically, not many places will sell them as they are not a very saleable product for most anglers.
-However, there are several online angling locations to buy them, it is likely that you will need to pre-order them with a minimum order quantity.
+However, there are several online angling stores to buy them, and you will likely need to pre-order them with a minimum order quantity.

-How To Collect Your Own Bloodworms & Jokers?
+How To Find & Collect Bloodworms & Jokers?

-The first stage of collecting your own jokers and bloodworms is finding a spot where they are in abundance and you will need to get the owners’ permission to start trying to collect them too.
-Spots are kept secret, so finding a good one may take you a while.
+The first stage of collecting your jokers and bloodworms is finding a spot where they are in abundance, and you will need to get the owners’ permission to start trying to collect them, too.
+Spots are kept secret, so finding a good place may take a while.

-In order to collect jokers and bloodworms, you will need to build a scraper which you drag along the two 2-3 inches of the bottom.
-This usually looks like a metal net on a long handle with holes at the bottom for the water and silt to drain out.
+To collect them, you use a scraper to drag along the bottom two or three inches of a pond or lake.
+This tool looks like a metal net on a long handle with holes at the bottom for the water and silt to drain.

-To scrape you will want some waders to walk in the river or lake while you scrape your way along collecting bloodworms and jokers.
-Be very careful and consider water safety though, as it can be very dangerous.
+To scrape, you will want to put on a pair of waders to wade in the river or lake margins while you scrape along the bottom.
+Be very careful and consider water safety, though, as it can be very dangerous.

-Whether you choose to order bloodworms and jokers or to collect them yourself, you will need to know how to prepare them so they stay alive and be the best bait possible.
+Whether you order from a shop or collect them yourself, you must know how to prepare them so they stay alive and be the best bait possible.
 Let’s take a look at that now.

-The first step is to remove any dead bloodworms or jokers from the batch as these will contaminate the water and kill the others.
+The first step is to separate and remove any dead ones from the batch, as these will contaminate the water and kill the others.
 First, place a maggot riddle over a tray of water and pour the bloodworms and jokers on top.
 The live worms will wriggle their way through while the dead ones will be left on top, which can be thrown away.

 When you are ready to take them fishing, use an aquarium net to scoop out as much as you need and then place it in some newspaper.
-The newspaper absorbs the moisture and stays damp which in turn keeps the bloodworms and jokers alive for the day while you go fishing with them.
+The newspaper absorbs the moisture and stays damp, keeping the bloodworms and jokers alive for the day while you go fishing with them.

-The first thing you need to know about fishing with bloodworms and jokers is that the jokers are used as bait and the bloodworms are used on the hook.
+The first thing you need to know about fishing with them is that the jokers are used as bait, and the bloodworms are used on the hook.

-This is because jokers are much smaller than bloodworms and harder to place on the hook but you can use 3 jokers on a hook if you run out of bloodworms.
+This is because jokers are much smaller than bloodworms and harder to place on the hook, but you can use three jokers on a hook if you run out of bloodworms.

-The key to fishing with these two natural foods is they should be used in conjunction with each other when fishing.
+The key to fishing with these two natural foods is that they should be used together.

 Making Groundbait With Jokers

-You will want to grab some leam which is a kind of heavy clay dust and add this to your jokers.
-This will separate the jokers from one another and since it is natural, it won’t kill the jokers.
+You will want to grab some leam, which is a kind of heavy clay dust, and add this to your jokers.
+This will separate the jokers from one another; since it is natural, it won’t kill them.

-Or you can add the leam-covered jokers to your preferable groundbait mix for roach or carp, but you will need to get these groundbait balls into the water quickly as using salt in the groundbait will kill the jokers.
+Or you can add the leam-covered jokers to your preferred groundbait mix for roach or carp, but you will need to get these groundbait balls into the water quickly, as using salt in the mix will kill the jokers.

-Once the balls hit the water they sink to the bottom, getting your jokers where they need to be.
-The jokers will then wriggle out of the balls and start attracting fish.
+Once the balls hit the water, they sink to the bottom, getting your jokers where they need to be.
+They will immediately wriggle out from the balls and start attracting fish.

-You can get leam through the same supplier that you get your bloodworms and jokers from.
+You can get leam through the same suppliers that you get your bloodworms and jokers from.

 Hooking Bloodworms

 Now that you have baited your swim with jokers, it is time to add a hooked bloodworm down there so you can start catching.
-Hook a single bloodworm through the middle using a size 24 or 26 fine wire hook and fish it under a float at the depth you choose.
+Hook a single bloodworm through the middle using a size 22 to 26 fine wire hook and fish it under a float at the desired depth.

-The bloodworm will survive for a while, wriggling on the hook amongst the jokers, and since it is a bit bigger, will entice a bite.
-You might also want to consider using a very thin fluorocarbon line so finicky fish don’t see the line when inspecting your hooked bait.
+The bloodworm will survive for a while, wriggling on the hook amongst the jokers, and since it is a bit bigger, it will entice a bite.
+You might also want to consider using a very thin fluorocarbon line, so finicky fish don’t see the line when inspecting your hooked bait.

-In my opinion, as the days get shorter and the colder weather sets in, then winter is the prime time for bloodworms and jokers.
-They are a favoured bait for wintertime angling, and when no other bait works well, then it is the time to get out these little wrigglers.
+As the days get shorter and the colder weather sets in, winter is the prime time for bloodworms and jokers.
+They are a favoured bait for wintertime angling, and when no other bait works well, it is the time to get out these little wrigglers.

-The other perfect time to use them is when you are fishing on the canal.
-Where there are smaller fish such as roach, skimmers, and perch may be feeding this is a great time to use them.
-They can also be used in conjunction with pinkies.
+The other perfect time to use them is when you are canal fishing.
+Smaller fish, such as roach, skimmers, and perch, may be feeding, so this is a great time to use them.
+They can also be used in conjunction with pinkies (small maggots).

 Bloodworm And Jokers – FAQ